The Astrology Podcast

 SFR: Some great words.

-But one of the things I learned as I thought about that and thought about also the notion of what is humility, and what is pride and these particular things, I’ve come to a couple of conclusions that some may disagree with; so I would love to hear that in terms of people’s responses.
+But one of the things I learned as I thought about that and thought about also the notion of what is humility, and what is pride and these particular things, I’ve come to a couple of conclusions that some may disagree with so I would love to hear that in terms of people’s responses.
 But one, I don’t think humility announces itself as humble.
-It’s one of the few virtues that is probably more appropriately bestowed upon you rather than trying to bestow it on yourself.
+I think it’s one of the few virtues that is probably more appropriately bestowed upon you rather than trying to bestow it on yourself.

 CB: Yeah.
 It also makes me think of a currently famous Sagittarius rising native, Joe Biden, and some of the profoundly negative senses of loss, for example, during his first Saturn return, when his wife and family were involved in a car accident.
 And his wife died and his daughter died, and his son was severely injured; and then later in life, that other son died as an adult.

 But sometimes having a profound sense of loss or suffering can sometimes instill a sense of being able to have empathy for other people.
 And there are some people that never develop that sense of empathy if they’ve never had that experience of pain or suffering, because if you’ve only ever had success or abundance, sometimes it’s easy to have a blind spot surrounding that.

 SFR: Sure.
 And the other thing, the other traits that we could say that President Biden has: faith.
 I’m not just talking about religious faith because I can’t evaluate his faith related to being Catholic, and his faith in terms of the tradition but to become the oldest-installed President I think is a statement related to faith.
 And I’ve got to be honest, I didn’t think he was going to become President when he first announced.
 I was like, “Come on, Joe, go home,” but he had faith and persevered and I think maybe even from that sense of loss.
 It wasn’t just privilege or “It’s my time, it’s my turn,” it was recognizing that he could match that level of aspiration.